Tuesday, January 27, 2009

 But whatever stuffy airlessness the film might generate is dispelled instantly when we open up the door to "dad's" study and see Lil (Baker) posed languidly on a dark green couch in the burgundy sweater.
 This is one of my favorite color combinations in all of cinema, and Lil seems to know it, luxuriating under my masculine gaze...
 I'm always rooting for her to trash Marnie and take the Scotsman for herself.
 Alas...

 While Hitch's alpha blondes carry the brunt of his coded misogyny, the "second female" characters quite often get to escape - flitting and flirting free of the pressures of adult sexuality.
 Such is the case with Lil who is clearly in love with her big moneybags brother-in-law, though he steadfastly refuses to acknowledge it, but she's able to sublimate her desire into concern for his happiness.
 She's not even really over-jealous of Marnie, just mischievous, spying and so forth to help him figure her out.
 She offers her services to Mark, assuring him she has "no scruples" and is willing to be his guerrilla in espionage.
 A girl after my own heart!
 She's even able to let Mark's condescension and insults roll off her back, recognizing the psychological insecurity beneath.
 When she tries to tip off Mark that Marnie's mom is alive he belittles her savagely, "She was having you on, Lil."
 It's a classic moment in feminist studies in that Connery brings all his James Bond male authority to bear on this desperate retort, a last ditch patriarchal effort to reclaim his superior stature against the lying of Marnie and the sleuthing of Lil (who finds out more in a few minutes than Mark's coterie of [male] detectives find after weeks of research).
-That Lil shrugs this retort off as mere denial on Mark's part shows that Hitchcock's women are not at all cowed by the male "voice" of authority - something Connery has fine mastery of; hearing him we can believe how it would be hard to shrug off that sort of masculine vocal assertiveness, but the close reading shows neither Marnie or Lil have any delusion that Mark knows what the hell he's doing.
-Connery uses his great "acting eyes" to show passing waves of doubt and insecurity as well, a vulnerability tempered by macho confidence, in his battles with Marnie.
+A close reading shows neither Marnie or Lil have any delusion that Mark knows what the hell he's doing, and Connery expertly mixes his tone of authority with passing waves of doubt and insecurity rolling across his eyes.

 My problems with MARNIE as a film stem from the long scenes of Tippi freaking out and acting frigid, squirming under Mark's attempts to help her and/or seduce her.
 It might be good melodrama, but it's rather shrill and unpleasant.
 Hedren and Hitch seem to forget why cinema exists, that we go to the movies to get away from tantrums and unpleasant behavior.
-The trick of a great actor isn't believability or sexiness, but both - can you be believable as someone trying to be as unsexy as possible and STILL be sexy?
-Hedren cannot and thus her ice queens are always outsexed by the less dolled-up chicks (Baker here, Suzanne Pleshette in The Birds).
-Baker's stealth sexiness benefits from purposely playing off Marnie's weaknesses; Lil is very comfortable in her skin, and around men--as with Emmy Kockenlocker, there's something very cool about a girl who can luxuriate in the close proximity of her fearsome dad, the way Naomi Watts luxuriates in Kong's paw, if you will (post-bonding of course).
+The trick of a great actor isn't realism or sex goddesshood, but both - can you be believable as someone trying to be as unsexy as possible and STILL be sexy?
+Hedren cannot and thus her ice queens are always outsexed by the less iced-up chicks (Baker here, Suzanne Pleshette in The Birds).
+Baker's stealth sexiness benefits from purposely playing off Marnie's weaknesses; Lil is very comfortable in her skin, and around men--as with Emmy Kockenlocker, there's something very cool about a girl who can luxuriate in the close proximity of her fearsome dad, the way Naomi Watts luxuriates in Kong's paw, if you will.

-Presuming we're not supposed to find Lil's rich girl guerrilla espionage that much sexier than Marnie's blonde ice-cum-warm dirty puddle queen, one wonders if Baker just ran with the ball here, while Hedren got held up by Hithcock's control freakishness, as all through this film I'm always thinking "Jesus, Sean, dump her already and grab Diane Baker!"
-Ah well, the grass is always greener on the other side of the fence, the screen, or the hair color divide.
+Presuming we're not supposed to find Lil's rich girl guerrilla espionage that much sexier than Marnie's blonde ice-cum-warm dirty puddle queen, one wonders if Baker just ran with the ball here, while Hedren got held up by Hithcock's control freakishness, as all through this film I'm always thinking "Jesus, Sean, dump her already and grab that little sister-in-law" Ah well, the grass is always greener on the other side of the fence, the screen, or the hair color divide.

 P.S.
 Just to disclose my personal prejudices: it's hard for me to relate calmly to this movie, since Hedren looks a lot like my dear friend and co-guerrilla-in-espionage, Lucy, and my mom looks a little like Marnie's mom (Louise Latham), and as for me, let me jest say "Senator, love your suit."

-(Note: Special thanks to tha amazing site, 1000 Frames of Hitchcock.)
+(Note: Special thanks to the amazing site, 1000 Frames of Hitchcock.)